 There is nothing like the thrill of a horse race.
 The excitement of the crowd and the sporting excellence of the runners and riders is something everyone should enjoy.
-So learning how to bet on horses is vitally important before to place a bet on a UK betting site.
+So learning how to bet on horses is vitally important before to place a bet on an Indian betting site.

 This beginners guide will tell you everything you need to know about horse race betting.
 Plus, which races to look out for throughout the year.